Proven-Paradox/shaper-system/Handbook.md

 Action: Counter
 Prerequisites: [Scan](#scan)
 Range: Long
-Targets: 1 enemy
+Targets: 1 foe
-Trigger: Target enemy uses Scan or a similar effect on you
+Trigger: Target foe uses Scan or a similar effect on you
 Cost: 5 MP
 Damage: x1
 Effect: If this Spell deals damage, the opponent who attempted to Scan you gains no information and cannot attempt to Scan you again for a day.